 McCloud and value data

-A B S for the 2024/25 scheme year should reflect the L G P S McCloud remedy for affected members.
-How the remedy is reflected will not be prescribed.
+How the McCloud remedy is reflected in ABS is not prescribed.
 The method you use to include the McCloud remedy in A B S should be consistent with the view data you provide to the ecosystem.

 Value data decisions

-Regulations and guidance are silent on a number of areas concerning how to calculate and present value data.
+Regulations and guidance are silent on several areas concerning how to calculate and present value data.
 For example – whether to include actuarial increases where a member has passed their normal pension age.
 As a result, you will need to make some decisions and document the reasons why.

-PASA has produced Values guidance to help you make those decisions.
+PDWG has produced Values guidance to help you make those decisions.
 The table in appendix two has a checklist for you to complete.

 Data action

-complete the values data check list in appendix two by 1 April 2025.
+before connection complete the values data check list in appendix two.

 Value data – A V Cs